tokahuke/yaque/readme.md

 receives a signal from the OS.
 Signals from the OS are not handled automatically by this library.
 It is understood that the application programmer knows best how to handle them.
-If you chose to close queue on `Ctrl+C` or other signals, you are in luck!
-Saving both sides of the queue is [async-signal-safe](https://man7.org/linux/man-pages/man7/signal-safety.7.html) so you may set up a bare signal hook directly using, for example, [`signal_hook`](https://docs.rs/signal-hook/), if you are the sort of person
+If you chose to close queue on `Ctrl+C` or other signals, you are in luckSaving both sides of the queue is [async-signal-safe](https://man7.org/linux/man-pages/man7/signal-safety.7.html) so you may set up a bare signal hook directly using, for example, [`signal_hook`](https://docs.rs/signal-hook/), if you are the sort of person